greebt01/javascript-modern-js-for-react-devs/assignments.md

 Bonus points for using `map` and `reduce`.

 ## Ex.
 11
-Write an arrow function named: `numberOnly` that counts the number of numbers in an array:
+Create an arrow function named: `numberOnly` that counts the number of numbers in an array:

 Usage:
 ```